-Advantages of using a limit order vs market order
+Advantages of using a market order

-Disadvantages of using a limit order vs market order
+Disadvantages of using a market order

 The main disadvantage of limit orders is that the execution usually takes more time.
 This can be a disadvantage for some investors who like their orders filled quickly.
 There is also another aspect, which is the filling.

 Since you set up a limit at which you will sell or buy a particular security, the order might not be completely filled at a certain price.
 This is what is commonly referred to as a partial fill.
 Let’s imagine you want to buy 1000 shares of a certain stock at a $10 limit.
-If someone wants to sell the same stock at $10, but only wants to sell 500 shares, your order will be partially filled.
+If someone wants to sell the same stock at $10 but only wants to sell 500 shares, your order will be partially filled.
 This means you will buy those 500 shares, but you have to wait until someone else wants to sell another 500 shares at the $10 limit price.

 In a sense, you can use a limit order as a market order.
-If you really want the fastest execution you can always use a market order.
-Although we would advise using only for highly traded securities that have a lot of volume.
+If you really want the fastest execution, you can always use a market order.
+However, we would advise using only in highly traded securities that have a lot of volumes.
 You should also make sure that the volume of your order is appropriate for the daily volume of that security.